Berkshire Hathaway Financial Performance from 1995 to 2025

 2.30 |

-Berkshire Hathaway Annual Report 1995-2024 |
+Source: Berkshire Hathaway Annual Report 1995-2025 |

-With the development of Berkshire Hathaway under
+With the development of Berkshire

-the Warren Buffett leadership, this company has experienced some fluctuation but instilled stable
+Hathaway under Warren Buffett leadership, this company has experienced

-conditions.
-The ratio of assets/ liabilities is between 1.22 and 2.35.
-The lowest ratio of assets/liabilities happened in 2001 and
+assets/ liabilities is between 1.55 and 2.43.
+The lowest ratio of

-the highest ratio in 1995.
-The total assets of Berkshire Hathaway grew
+assets/liabilities happened in 2001 and the highest ratio in 2025.
+The total

-consistently from 1995 to 2024.
-In 1995, the total assets was just USD 29.9 billion and it grew into USD 1,153 billion in
+total assets were just USD 29.9 billion, and it grew into USD 1,222

-2024.
+billion in 2025.
 It increases by thirty times.

 |